 IPad and tech details

-The iPad has 4:3 aspect ratio.
+I’ll bring in my iPad and you provide the hdmi cable connection, right?
 When it comes to adapters, Linda will bring her own.
 The projector has to provide HD quality and the HDMI cables need to be long enough.
+We van even use an Apple TV device, it works nicely.
 Sometimes the iPad causes some troubles with its HCDP decoding but usually there’s a way to fix it.
 If all else fails we can use the VGA port.

 Real-time live sketchnoting package includes...